OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

     - Note: that file only covers a subset of the taxonomy, and is missing `(in_taxon some X) DisjointWith (in_taxon some (not X))`.
 You may need to implement a way to generate the needed disjointness axioms until this is corrected.
 - Your own taxon restrictions within your ontology:
   - ALL-IN taxon restrictions require no expansion.
 If you are using the `never_in_taxon` and `present_in_taxon` shortcut annotation properties, you can expand these into the logical forms using [`robot expand`](http://robot.obolibrary.org/expand).
+  - Because `present_in_taxon` expansions add named classes to your ontology, you will probably want to organize your pipeline in such a way that this expansion only happens in a QC check, and the output is not included in your published ontology.

 ## Exploring taxon restrictions in Protégé